mdkmax/meps/meps/README.md

 The app launches on `http://localhost:5000/` by default.

 Currently, only email sent via POST requests are accepted.
-The default endpoint for sending mail via POST requests is:
+The default endpoint for sending email via POST requests is:

 ```
 http://localhost:5000/email